 ➞ Step 2: Then click the View/Edit link for that registration form and scroll to the bottom of the page to the Conditional Fees section.

 ➞ Step 3: Click the Capture button to enter an amount that is between $1 and the original authorized amount.
 You can also add a message to be included in the payment notification email.

 ➞ Step 4: Click Save to process the credit card and collect the fee entered.

 After the fee has been captured, it will appear as a separate payment with the date of capture in the registration detail.

 ➧ Can I capture a partial amount of the conditional fee?

 The short answer is Yes!
-You can choose to capture any amount from $1-$total until all funds have been captured, or the remaining will be released after 8 months.
+You can choose to capture any amount from $1-$total.
+However, you can only capture a fee one time.
+The "Capture" button will disappear and the remaining will be released after 8 months.
 So for example, if two athletes are registered for $300 total, and only one is approved, you can capture $150 instead of $300.

-» Note: This feature was built with the expectation that teams would be using our online payment processor to capture the fees, but if your team does not offer online payment, you can still capture or release these fees, but actual payment must be handled externally.
+» Note: This feature was built with the expectation that teams would be using our online payment processor to capture the fees, but if your team does not offer online payment, capturing the fee must be handled externally.

 Error Capturing Funds (Denied Transactions)